 - Tecfidera® (dimethyl fumarate or DMF, formerly known as BG-12)

 Getting early treatment and staying on one of the long-term DMTs for MS may also delay the rate of conversion from RRMS to secondary-progressive MS (SPMS).
-This form of MS that follows RRMS exhibits a steady worsening, with or without relapses (or flare-ups).
+As noted earlier, this form of MS that follows RRMS exhibits a steady worsening, with or without relapses (or flare-ups).
 If flare-ups do occur, they usually do not remit fully.
 As mentioned in the previous section, without treatment, approximately half of individuals with RRMS convert to SPMS within 10 years.
-However, with the introduction of 14 DMTs since the first treatment became available in 1993, those taking a DMT have reduced or delayed the conversion rate.
+However, with the introduction of more than 20 brand-name and generic DMTs since the first treatment became available in 1993, those taking a DMT experience a reduced or delayed conversion rate.

 For more information on long-term treatments for MS and how to select the treatment that is right for you, please see MSAA’s S.E.A.R.C.H.™ program.

 Individuals who experience a more steady progression of the disease from the onset, without periodic relapses and remissions, may be diagnosed with primary-progressive MS (PPMS).
-Presently, no disease-modifying therapies have been approved for the long-term treatment of this form of MS, although many experimental medications are being studied with PPMS in clinical trials.
+To date, only one disease-modifying therapy (Ocrevus) has been approved for the long-term treatment of this form of MS, although many experimental medications are being studied with PPMS in clinical trials.